serverless/blog/posts/2017-10-19-avoid-startup-chaos-be-mini-ceo.md

 This, friends, is my 3rd such startup.
 I’m a masochist, I know.

 On the bright side!
-These experiences have led me to come up with a conveniently corny acronym for thriving in such chaos: **C.E.O.** These goals might not ensure success, will at least give you a good shot at sanity.
+These experiences have led me to come up with a conveniently corny acronym for thriving in such chaos: **C.E.O.** These goals might not ensure success, but they'll at least give you a good shot at sanity.

 # Communication